 Round 6 (picot version): Sl st into 1st ch-5 space, * [ch2, 2dc, ch2, sl st back into 2nd ch from hook, 2dc, ch2, slst] in same space, sl st into next ch-5 space; Repeat from * to ; total of 6 times.
 Fasten off yarn – 6 petals

-Another variation you could make, is to crochet rounds 1 & 2 in the same colour and add an embellishment.
 These sweet little rose embellishments are freely available in craft shops and add a lovely touch to your flowers.
-You sew them to your the centre of your crochet flower, or use a hot glue gun which I did.
+You can sew them to the centre of your crochet flower, or use a hot glue gun like I did.

 Want to make some leaves to add to your flowers?
 Read on for a simple leaf pattern and a few pictures to help you, if needed.